 Chair: Dr Edward Harcourt, Senior Vice President, QS

 Paul Raybould, Director of B2B Marketing and Market Intelligence, QS

 Dr Vicky Lewis, Founder and Director, Vicky Lewis Consulting

 Aggregating data from the 2021 QS International Student Survey and the ongoing QS Coronavirus Survey, this presentation will explore how the COVID-19 pandemic has impacted the expectations, preferences and intentions of prospective international students from around the world.
 With a panel of higher education leaders and discussion to follow, it will provide a roadmap for what institutions in the UK can do to strengthen conversion strategies and remain an attractive destination for international students.

 If you're missing those informal chats over a coffee or a pastry, this session is for you.
 Jump into our speed networking session to be randomly allocated a friendly face to have a 10-minute chat with.
 You'll get an opportunity to have two 10-minute chats with people who join the session.
 We'll provide you with a couple of questions or prompts to help you get started or you can talk about whatever you would like.
 This is perfect for those that miss bumping into colleagues at registration, in the queue for the bathroom or at the refreshment table.

-Dr Joanna Newman MBE, Chief Executive & Secretary General, Association of Commonwealth Universities
+Dr Joanna Newman MBE FRSA, Chief Executive & Secretary General, Association of Commonwealth Universities (ACU)

 Against a backdrop of a global pandemic, and a reduced UK ODA budget, this session will bring together representatives from government, UK universities, and from those implementing reform projects to ask why we should be investing in higher education reform, and how more UK universities can leverage their expertise and partnerships to support this.